-When applicable, the employer has to consult its works council regarding the economic grounds and on a redundancy plan when the number of employees who are made redundant exceeds certain thresholds.
-The works council has no veto power and simply provides its opinion.
+When applicable, the employer has to consult its works council/social and economic committee regarding the economic grounds and on a redundancy plan when the number of employees who are made redundant exceeds certain thresholds.
+The works council/social and economic committee has no veto power and simply provides its opinion.
 The employer must notify the council of the procedure and must look for any redeployment solution.

-40 In what circumstances are employees protected from dismissal?
+41 In what circumstances are employees protected from dismissal?